Chan Chan: Threats

+Chan Chan is threatened by vandalism.
+In May 2025, a vandal defaced it with spray paint.

 Recent archaeological conservation surveys

 The archaeological site at Chan Chan is under constant and severe threat of ruin from weathering.
 Several archaeologists, conservationists, and an array of institutions are working to survey the architecture existing there.
 Different methods of survey can be utilized but any methodology must be both quick enough to maximize access to extant physical material and accurate enough to document the site effectively.
 In order to meet these requirements, unmanned aerial vehicles are being utilized.
 The current state of UAV technology is such that craft consisting of relatively small components combined with lightweight imaging technology can be employed.
 The possible imaging products include Digital Elevation Models, ortho-photos, and 3 Dimensional Virtual Models.
-Protective coverings at the site, intended to inhibit the extent of weathering damage to adobe structures, can be a challenge to the use of UAV’s.
+Protective coverings at the site, intended to inhibit the extent of weathering damage to adobe structures, can be a challenge to the use of UAV's.
 These methods do not contribute to decay of the physical material.
 These methods also allow archaeologists to have access to the virtual reproductions into the future and foreseeable technological innovations will most likely add to the potential for analysis of the site.

 The Italian Mission in Peru has been working alongside local archaeologists and excavators at the Chan Chan site since 2002.
-Roberto Pierdicca of the Universita Politecnica delle Marche conducted imaging missions and compiled a series of results to make conclusions about the scale of the site in 2017.
+Roberto Pierdicca of the Polytechnic University of the Marches (Ancona, Italy) conducted imaging missions and compiled a series of results to make conclusions about the scale of the site in 2017.
 The newest mapwork of the site until this time was created by Harvard University in 1974.
-Pierdicca’s mission mapped a portion of the site known as the Tschudi Palace.
+Pierdicca's mission mapped a portion of the site known as the Tschudi Palace.
 His work was presented in the eighth volume of Digital Applications in Archaeology and Cultural Heritage in 2018.
-The mission employed a Da-Jiang Innovations drone equipped with a SONY Alpha NEX-7 6000 x 3376 pixel resolution camera.
+The mission employed a Da-Jiang Innovations drone equipped with a Sony Alpha NEX-7 6000 x 3376 pixel resolution camera.
 The equipment allowed for both nadir imaging (downward vertical) imaging and oblique (angled) imaging.
 1856 images were acquired and 1268 of these were used to create a 15 strip photogrammetric model.
-In order to construct the three-dimensional model, 105 images taken from ground level with a SONY SLT-A77V camera.
+In order to construct the three-dimensional model, 105 images taken from ground level with a Sony SLT-A77V camera.
 Multi View Stereo processing was used to combine the overhead images with those from the ground and form the 3D model.
 This model was validated by archaeologists and is considered to be compliant with both the Seville Principles and the London Charter.
 These models form a baseline for future combinations of overhead imaging with ground surveys at other sites.
 The archaeological approach is important for the conservation of sites as it allows the data to exist into the future even as looting occurs and weathering takes place.